 We independently research, test, review, and recommend the best products—learn more about our process.
 If you buy something through our links, we may earn a commission.

-A good desk is always useful, whether you telecommute full-time, work from home a couple of days a week, or just need a designated space for bill-pay and emailing.
+A good desk is always useful, whether you telecommute full-time, work from home a couple of days a week, or just need a designated space for paying bills and emailing.

 "Finding the right desk just requires having an understanding of how one works," says interior designer Ahmad AbouZanat of Project AZ Design.
 "For example, someone who works on a laptop has completely different desk needs than someone who works on multiple screens."